Eric Pele: BodogFIGHT

 Pele was signed by Bodog and slated to face Antonio Silva for BodogFIGHT on December 2, 2006.
 Pele handed the future UFC title challenger his first professional loss via TKO.
 After his win over Silva, Pele next faced Alexander Emelianenko on April 14, 2007.
 Pele was defeated via first-round stoppage.
 After a win in the regional circuit, Pele returned to Bodog, losing via decision to Akhmed Sultanov.

 Maximum Fighting Championship

-Pele last competed professionally in May of 2008 against Chase Gormley.
+Pele last competed professionally in May 2008 against Chase Gormley.
 Pele was defeated via unanimous decision.